 Two Ws and an H: Establishing a Homework Routine

-Tired of disorganization when it comes to your child’s homework?
+Tired of disorganization when it comes to your child’s homework routine?
 Learn how answering “When?
-Where? and How?” can help, as well as scheduling homework for the same time each day and steering clear of electronics can help.
+Where? and How?” can help create an after school routine that includes doing homework for the same time each day, steering clear of electronics, and more.

 Back to school means back to homework.
 It may also mean arguments, tears, and frustration, because homework demands more discipline and consistency than many children with attention deficit hyperactivity disorder (or any kids, for that matter!) can muster.
 But you can make it easier by creating a homework routine built around three key questions: When?
 Where? and How?

 - Schedule homework for a set time each day.
-Base this on your child’s temperament.
+Base this after school routine on your child’s temperament.
 Perhaps he’s at his best right after school, or maybe after an hour of downtime.
 Avoid late evening, which for most children is meltdown time.